PWS Education, Experience, Ethics

 Officers and Board of Directors

-1. The Executive Officers of the Certification Program shall be President, Vice-President, Secretary-General, Treasurer, and the Immediate Past President.
-These five elected officers, the chairpersons of all Standing and Special Committees plus a designated representative from the Society of Wetland Scientists, Inc. constitutes the Board of Directors of the Certification Program.
+1. The Executive Officers of the Certification Program shall be President, President-elect, Secretary-General, Treasurer, and the Immediate Past President.
+These five elected officers, the chairpersons of all Standing and Special Committees, a designated representative from the Society of Wetland Scientists, Inc, a Public Member and a non-voting, appointed Student Representative, constitutes the Board of Directors of the Certification Program.
 The Board of Directors shall have the authority to conduct the business of the Certification Program and to meet in closed session.

 2. The terms of office for the Certification Program Executive Officers shall be as follows:

-(b) The Vice-President shall serve for a period of one year or until the next annual meeting, and shall automatically ascend to President for the year following his or her term as Vice-President.
+2. The President-elect shall serve for a period of one year or until the next annual meeting, and shall automatically ascend to President for the year following his or her term as President-elect.

-(c) The Secretary-General and the Treasurer shall each serve for a period of three years.
+3. The Secretary-General and the Treasurer shall each serve for a period of three years.
 The terms of the Secretary-General and the Treasurer shall be staggered so that their election does not normally coincide during the same year.
-The Secretary-General-elect or Treasurer-elect will be elected one year prior to termination of the term of the standing Secretary-General-elect or Treasurer.
+The Secretary-General-elect or Treasurer-elect will be elected one year prior to the standing Secretary-General-elect or Treasurer leaving office.
 If the standing Secretary-General or Treasurer wins in the succeeding election, there shall be no Secretary-General-elect or Treasurer-elect as the standing Secretary-General or Treasurer will fill that position.

 3. If an elected officer cannot fulfill or complete the term of office, the Board of Directors is authorized to appoint a replacement until an election is held at the next annual meeting.